WilliamWachholz/SAPB1SFIntegration/README.md

 # SAPB1SFIntegration

-This project cover an example of how integrate SAP B1 with salesforce.
+This project cover an example of how integrate SAP B1 with SalesForce.

 Below is the step-by-step on how to generate the token to use in the authentication process.